TissueImageAnalytics/tiatoolbox/README.md

 2. **`Conda`**is an app, found in Anaconda, giving convenient management of large software packages.
 3. When working on a computer, one works in a certain *environment*, in which certain commands and procedures make sense.
 When working on large **Python** projects, such as ours, it is often convenient to work in a *virtual environment*.
 These virtual environments are controlled by `conda`.
 4. Github: the site where this repository is found.
-5. `git, a language giving control of different versions of the same program.
+5. git, a language giving control of different versions of the same program.
 A modern novelist might find it useful for keeping different versions of a novel, but usually it's used for software development.

 Getting Started
 ===============

-1. Make a directory (also known as a *folder*) into which you will download this repositor.
+1. Make a directory (also known as a *folder*) into which you will download this repository.
 You can call it anything you like.
-We will call it tb.
+We will call it **tb**.

-2. Navigate to the directory `tb`
+2. Open a terminal window, while in **tb**, for inputting commands.

-3. Clone (download a copy) of the official repository for `tiatoolbox`using the typed command `conda clone https://github.com/TIA-Lab/tiatoolbox.git`
+3. Clone (download a copy) of  the official repository for `tiatoolbox`using `conda clone https://github.com/TIA-Lab/tiatoolbox.git`

 4. Change into the new subdirectory `tb/tiatoolbox`.

 5. Create the virtual environment `tiatoolbox` with `conda env create -f requirements.conda.yml`
    (The name `tiatoolbox` for the environment is hidden inside the requirements file.)

 6. `conda activate tiatoolbox`

+   You now have several different objects called *tiatoolbox*, among them the directory in which your terminal is operating, and the environment *tiatoolbox* , created by conda.

-7. Check success with `condo list`, which lists all the Python packages in the `tiatoolbox` virtual environment and also the version of Python that will be used in that environment.
+7. Check success with `conda list`, which lists all the Python packages in the `tiatoolbox` virtual environment and also the version of Python that will be used in that environment.

-The above steps have installed the package `tiatoolbox`and created a function, also called `tiatoolbox`, whose usage is given with the command
+The above steps have installed the package `tiatoolbox`and created a function, also called `tiatoolbox`, whose usage is explained when you give the command
 `tiatoolbox --help`.